 Relocating to Mexico presents a host of potential complications to ponder before the move.
-From worries about safety and drug violence to finding the best accommodation and schools, new arrivals usually have a number of concerns about moving to Mexico.
-Below are a few common questions that we tend to receive about life in the North American country.
+From clarification about visas to queries about school and accommodation options, new arrivals usually have a number of concerns about moving to Mexico.
+Below are some frequently asked questions about moving to Mexico.